A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 \begin{myremark} Notice that in a garbage category every arrow is total if and only if the object $I$ is terminal. \end{myremark}

-\begin{mycorollary} For a garbabe category $\mC$, the sub-category $\mathbf{Tot}(\mC)$ of total arrows is a category with projections. \end{mycorollary} \begin{myremark} Observe that $\mathbf{Tot}$ provides a functor from the category of garbage categories and strict affine funtors to the full sub-category of categories with projections and strict affine functors. \end{myremark}
+\begin{mycorollary} For a garbage category $\mC$, the sub-category $\mathbf{Tot}(\mC)$ of total arrows is a category with projections. \end{mycorollary} \begin{myremark} Observe that $\mathbf{Tot}$ provides a functor from the category of garbage categories and strict affine functors to the full sub-category of categories with projections and strict affine functors. \end{myremark}

-\subsection{Gs-monoidal categories}
+\subsection{GS-monoidal categories}

-The original notion of \emph{gs-monoidal category} introduced in~\cite{gadducci1996,CorradiniGadducci97} can be presented combining the previous notions of share and garbage category. \begin{mydefinition} A \textbf{gs-monoidal category} is a symmetric monoidal category $(\mC, \otimes, I)$ with share and garbage structures such that for each object $X$ \ctikzfig{copy_del_equation} \end{mydefinition}
+The original notion of \emph{gs-monoidal category} introduced in~\cite{gadducci1996,CorradiniGadducci97} can be presented combining the notions of share and garbage category. \begin{mydefinition} A \textbf{gs-monoidal category} is a symmetric monoidal category $(\mC, \otimes, I)$ with share and garbage structures such that for each object $X$ \ctikzfig{copy_del_equation} \end{mydefinition}